LeviHassel/.net-flicks/README.md

 # .NetFlicks (.NET Core 2.1 Sample App)
 .NetFlicks is a .NET Core sample app for renting digital movies and viewing details such as cast and crew.
-It contains admin pages with custom-built data tables for efficient paging, searching, sorting and editing of thousands of items.
-It utilizes multitier system architecture, has an intuitive, mobile-friendly user interface and comes with a complete unit testing suite.
+It contains custom-built data tables for efficient paging, searching, sorting and editing of thousands of items.
+Its main focus is to showcase best practices for multitier system architecture, database design, unit testing and intuitive, mobile-friendly UI.
 This project has been a great learning experience for me and I hope it can help other developers looking for a solid template to build on.

 ![.NetFlicks Demo](https://user-images.githubusercontent.com/9669653/41578865-f8172e24-7359-11e8-8b67-8302e93e122d.gif)